Distr0hopper/HoloSort_Server/README.md

   - If not able to run, select three-dots > edit.
 Make sure run configuration is set to "client-interruption.app.main"
     - ![img_2.png](sources%2Fimg_2.png)
     - ![img_1.png](sources%2Fimg_1.png)

+- Programming Server calls:
+  - AbstractServiceView.kt as parent class to send messages to Backend (methods to call - processing of the message is done in the NetworkingServiceMonitor)
+  - **NetworkingServiceMonitor.kt** is orchastrating the outgoing and incoming calls

 **For more information, see the [User Manual](sources/Einführung_Programmcode.pdf) and for installation troubleshooting see [Installation and Troubleshooting Guide](sources/Installation-troubleshooting-guide.pdf)**
 ## Relevant files